Topics, B

 Bethe Ansatz

-* Idea: An ansatz to obtain the energy eigenstates of the one-dimensional version of Heisenberg's model of interacting, localized spins.
+* Idea: A method for obtaining the energy eigenstates of the one-dimensional version of Heisenberg's model of interacting, localized spins (a quantum many-body system).

 Bethe-Peierls Approximation > see ising model.